• Skip to primary navigation

 two bowls of yellow split pea dal garnished with coriander and chilli

-Warming and hearty yellow split pea dal
+Warming, hearty and nourishing describes this yellow split pea dal

 split pea, turmeric, salt and garam masala in bowls